IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/ui-tour.md

 **Image 2**
 ![explore instana 2](images/explore_instana_2.jpg)

 Assuming that your cluster shows up properly, click the cluster name to open the dashboard.
+If it doesn't show up, ask one of the proctars for help and review your setup.

 You should see a screen similar to the one below where you can see overall utilization of the Kubernetes cluster.